Journal Prompts for Beltane

 The Wheel of the Year

-Living in harmony with the Wheel of the Year can uplift our spiritual practice and ground us in the cycles of the natural world.
+Living in harmony with the Wheel can uplift our spiritual practice and ground us in the cycles of the natural world.
 It's a trip filled with joy, introspection, and interpersonal connections that enhances our lives and provides us with profoundly beautiful and thought-provoking moments.
-Celebrating the Wheel of the Year invites a deeper, more meaningful life experience characterized by a rhythm that nourishes the spirit and develops a deep appreciation for the wonder around us on earth during every season that passes.
+Celebrating the Wheel of the Year invites a deeper, more meaningful life experience characterized by a rhythm that nourishes the spirit and develops a deep appreciation for the wonder around us during every season that passes.

 Beltane (May in the northern hemisphere; November in the southern hemisphere) marks the beginning of the summer season.
-The sun is strong, light abounds, and the earth is full of life.
+The sun is strong, light abounds, and the earth is full of energy.
 The Wheel of the Year then turns to Litha, or Midsummer (the summer solstice), the longest day and shortest night of the year.
-The light of the sun is at its strongest and the bright summer season is in full swing.
-Fire rituals and community celebrations fill the air!
+The sunlight is at its strongest and the bright summer season is in full swing.
+Fire rituals and celebrations fill the air!

 Finally, the Wheel of the Year's end and beginning is at Samhain, the final community harvest festival.
 The veil between worlds is thinnest, the world is in shadows, and it is a time for reflection on the past and looking to the future with wisdom.
 The sun is appearing less every day, and we must light a fire to perform our harvest rituals.